Namibia's Mbumba: "We are committed to cooperation" – DW – 10/09/2024

 Namibia's Mbumba: "We are committed to cooperation"October 9, 2024

+Nangolo Mbumba, President of Namibia, spoke to DW during the Hamburg Sustainability Conference.
+In a wide-ranging interview, he discusses Namibia's relationship with Germany, and how the southern African nation can capitalize on its energy and mining boom.

-DW: Your country, it is facing a devastating drought at the moment.
+DW: Your country is facing a devastating drought at the moment.
 Are you surprised how devastating it has been in the region?

 Now, one of the responses to climate change has been developing green hydrogen projects, like the Hyphen Project you are developing in Namibia with the Germans.
 How do you respond to critics who say the project is creating new problems, including environmental problems?

 We are committed to this program.
-For the first time, we have our engineers and architects and technical people coming to Germany, (to) universities to learn how to handle those industries.
+For the first time, we have our engineers and architects and technical people coming to German universities to learn how to handle those industries.
 And we are proud of that.
 We are ahead of many other countries.

 You have Germany as a partner, but you still have the question of the reparations for the genocide that occurred during colonial times.
 What do you want Germany to do now?